gitterbuggin/armada/README.md

 > [!WARNING]
 > **Prototype software.
 Use at your own risk.** Armada is under active
 > development and is not stable.
 Booting it requires flashing an ABL which
-> could brick your device if done incorrectly.
+> could brick your device or corrupt your Android partition.
 >
 > **Over-the-air updates are experimental.** Armada can now update itself in
 > place (see [Updating](#updating)) instead of reflashing, but the update path